duckling-meow-meow/jekyll-now/about.md

 permalink: /about/
 ---

-Hey there!Hope you have fun!
+Hey there!
+Hope you have fun!

 ### More Information About Me

+* A girl who will be a farmer of the new era.
-* like to eat and eat
+* Like to buy buy buy and eat eat eat.
+* I am still growing up...

 ### Gmail